harrisonized/harrisonized.github.io/_posts/2019-05-30-analyzing-yelp-reviews-for-climbing-gyms-nlp.md

 Weighted Macro-Average Test Accuracy (+/-1):  0.8415133147419817
 ```

-Looking at the micro-average test accuracy alone, the improvement might appear at first to be insignificant, but this shows that the macro-average test accuracy is a better metric for measuring the performance of the classifier.
+Looking at the micro-average test accuracy, the improvement might appear to be insignificant at first, but this shows that the macro-average test accuracy is a better metric for measuring the performance of the classifier.
 As seen in the graph below, except for 3-star reviews, the correct classification now makes up the majority of the predictions for each class.

 ![class-predictions-weighted.png](https://github.com/harrisonized/analyzing-yelp-reviews-for-climbing-gyms-nlp/blob/master/yelp/figures/classification/class-predictions-weighted.png?raw=true)

-As a final measure of performance, we can examine the ROC curves for individual classes.
-(Insert ROC AUC discussion here).
+As a final measure of performance, we can examine the [ROC curves](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) for the individual classes.

+A ROC curve plots the false positive rate (FPR) on the x-axis and the true positive rate (TPR) on the y-axis.
+The curve is generated by considering all thresholds for each classification.
+For example, a random guess is represented by a diagonal line, since there, FPR and TPR are equal.
+Models that perform better than a random guess are pushed up toward the top left corner, since this is the space in which the TPR is higher than the FPR.

+The ROC curve has an additional [probabilistic interpretation](https://www.alexejgossmann.com/auc/) that the Area-Under-the-Curve (AUC) is the probability that given a random positive-negative pair that the classifier will classify each correctly.
+For example, given a 2-star review and a 5-star review, the classifier will correctly classify the 2-star review with a probability of 0.8661 and the 5-star review with probability 0.8719.

 ![roc-weighted.png](https://github.com/harrisonized/analyzing-yelp-reviews-for-climbing-gyms-nlp/blob/master/yelp/figures/classification/roc-weighted.png?raw=true)

+In addition to the individual ROC curves, it is possible to calculate a micro-average and a macro-average ROC curve, using similar [procedures](https://datascience.stackexchange.com/questions/15989/micro-average-vs-macro-average-performance-in-a-multiclass-classification-settin) as with the accuracy score calculations.
+However, similar to before, the micro-average ROC AUC is an overestimate, because it is skewed by the enormous number of 5-star reviews in the dataset.
+Hence, the macro-average ROC curve is a better measure of performance, since it is a measure of how well the model will perform given a balanced dataset.

 ## **Combining Numerical Features**